Anilturaga/Battleship/README.md

 ### ← README.md

-Repo structure
+Repo structure.

 ### ← index.html

-Where you'll probably find nothing except some basic tags
+Where you'll probably find nothing except some basic tags.

 ### ← style.css

 Basic CSS like no margin and no padding.
-CSS for WIN and LOSE screens
+CSS for WIN and LOSE screens.

 ### ← script.js